 This course is specifically designed to teach communication theory and concepts and research processes as they apply to important agricultural/natural resource issues.
 The major objective of the course is to enhance students' ability to think critically and develop effective strategies and tactics that draw on the theoretical frameworks and methodologies most central to the communication process for agricultural communications professionals.

 For course access questions, contact the teaching university’s campus coordinator.
 For enrollment questions, contact your home university campus coordinator.

 Disability Support Services

 To request accommodations for this course, contact the disability support office at your home university.
 You must register each semester and for each course.
 Read more about the Great Plains IDEA process for requesting accommodations.

-Approximately 3-4 weeks before the first day of class at K-State, the K-State campus coordinator, Morgan Jones
+Approximately 3-4 weeks before the first day of class at K-State, the K-State campus coordinator, Ashley Schultz

 , will email an instructional course access packet to students for courses taught by K-State.
 These instructions are also available on the Visiting Students